onipaa/cicd-example-01/README.md

 > **Note**: You can also use `flask run` to run the application.
 My very first change
 I'm making another change.

+You see, I quickly got back to where I started.
+This is probably the best and fastest way to fix a problem BEFORE it gets committed.
+In the next video, I'll show you how to go back a version.